webmin/webmin.com/content/docs/Modules/linux-firewall.md

 A firewall system can also be configured to hide multiple hosts behind a single IP address, using a process known as NAT (Network Address Translation).
 Typically, the hidden hosts are on an internal LAN using a private IP network (such as 192.168.0.0) and the firewall has a single Internet IP address.
 NAT allows these internal hosts to communicate with others on the Internet, even though they do not have real public IP addresses.

 The Linux kernel has included several different firewall implementations over the years, such as IPfwadm and IPchains.
 The 2.4 series of kernels include the IPtables firewall, which is more powerful and flexible than its predecessors.
 All Linux distributions that use the 2.4 kernel has IPtables support enabled, and include the commands needed to configure it.
-This chapter and the Linux Firewall module only covers the setting up of a firewall using IPtables, not any of the older implementations like IPchains or IPfwadm.
+This chapter and the Linux Firewall (iptables) module only covers the setting up of a firewall using IPtables, not any of the older implementations like IPchains or IPfwadm.

 All IP network traffic is broken up into packets, which are chunks of data with a source, destination and protocol information.
 Even a continuous flow of data such as the download of a large file is broken into packets when sent, and re-assembled at its destination.
 Because the IPtables firewall operates at the IP level, all of its rules and chains evaluate and operate on individual packets, not TCP connections or HTTP requests.